 Your guide to the best restaurants in Palma for 2017, including new openings, a Michelin-starred restaurant, and a variety of cuisines. […] Best Restaurants in Palma

 The guide to abcMallorca’s recommended restaurants for 2016 in each area of the island.
 Sea front, city, or countryside… Bon profit! […] Best Restaurants on Mallorca 2017

 Visit an Urban Spa

-If you need some rest and relaxation, or you want to get a facial or a massage or you want a whole new look there are some great places in Palma ready to pamper you for the day.
+If you need some rest and relaxation, want to get a facial or a massage or you want a whole new look, there are some great places in Palma ready to pamper you for the day.
 Here is the abcMallorca selection of the best spas and health and beauty centres in Palma.

 Relaxing in a spa is the perfect way to get away from it all.
 Here is abcMallorca’s guide to the best spas on Mallorca. […] Mallorca’s Best Spas